EchoFromZero/Final_Project_Bookstore_Updated/about.md

 I have worked for a bookstore of a ten-day conference twice; in that bookstore, we sell books to participants.
 The manager of the bookstore has an Excel of all the information of the books in the bookstore.
 When one buys a book, we manually record the sales in the printed version of the Excel file and charge them with an App called Square.
 This takes time for assistants to locate the relevant book in the Excel form and also sometimes easily leads to mistakes.
 This makes me want to have a programe to record the inventory of the bookstore and track the sales during the conference.

 ## Difficulties
 1. Interface: It is hard to find an appropriate platform to run the program.
-By platform, I mean I don't know which method/operation is best for me to carry out the functions I wanted.
+By platform, I mean I don't know which method/operation is best for me to carry out the functions I wanted. <br />
-    (1) I tried csv and DictReader at first, but then I was troubled by the result it produces because I didn't know how to separate each variants in the csv by DictReader or do some searching method.
+    (1) I tried csv and DictReader at first, but then I was troubled by the result it produces because I didn't know how to separate each variants in the csv by DictReader or do some searching method according to different categories. <br />
-    (2) I also tried tkinter as my interface and sqlite3 as my database for a while, which provide me with a nice interface and strong capacaties of storing data.
+    (2) I also tried tkinter as my interface and sqlite3 as my database for a while, which provide me with a nice interface and strong capacities of storing data.
 Then I was not sure how to change specific items in the csv (e.g. quantity of a book).
-It seems that I still need to do it with dictionaries.
+It seems that I still need to do it with dictionaries. <br />
     (3) I also tried pandas.
 It has a nice display of the information.
-But I think its strength--data analysis--is not the main function I needed here for my project.
+But I think its strength--data analysis--is not the main function I needed here for my project.<br />
     (4) By looking at various models online, I finally decided to go back to the basics.
 To use Python and run the program in commandline/Git Bash.
-I also learned how to use DictReader and csv/tsv in the end.
+I also learned how to use DictReader and csv/tsv in the end. <br />

 2. Different types of information to process.
 For example, at first when I use DictReader to import data from csv, I didn't know what the type of results I got (is it a list? a string? a dictionary?).
 Same problem also occurs when I use panda, sqlite3.
 Sometimes it takes time to figure out how to convert between different types of data.